bnb-chain/bnb-chain.github.io/docs/encoding.md

     - to encode data field of some specific types, an object type prefix for the field will be added ahead of the real encoding.
 4. repeated (array) Encoding - it is the same as google protocol buffer, while encoding of the object/struct may contain the type prefix as shown below.

-## Binance Chain Transaction Encoding
+## BNB Chain Transaction Encoding

-Below are the data types that can be sent to Binance Chain as requests, and their encoding layout.
+Below are the data types that can be sent to BNB Chain as requests, and their encoding layout.
 To simplify the presentation, we will use a variant of [Google protocol buffer proto3](https://developers.google.com/protocol-buffers/docs/proto3) language to illustrate how the data fields are organized.
 Except the all-capitalized fields, other fields will use the default `proto3` encoding logic.

 ### Standard Transaction